Sample

 completely and unexpectedly.
 I was giving a presentation to a

-group of buyers, to help them identify major issues before they make an
+group of buyers to help them identify major issues before they make an

-offer on a property, thereby saving them time and money.
+offer on a property.
 I

 used pictures from a home I recently inspected that had so many major